lkorczowski/BCI-2021-Riemannian-Geometry-workshop/readme.md

 ### Part II: Demonstrations & Discussions (50 min)
 *Because of the virtual format, we couldn't organize the coding sessions associated with the demonstration but all the code will be accessible after the workshop.
 Each demo will consist of a short introduction, code demo and Q&A.*

-- "Automatical tag of your EEG Artifacts with a Riemannian Potatoe and get better results using mne+pyriemman" by Louis Korczowski.
+- "Automatical tag of your EEG artifacts with a Riemannian Potato and get better results using MNE+pyRiemann" by Louis Korczowski.
-- "Upgrading your standard classification pipeline with a simple RG trick using sklearn+pyriemann" by Louis Korczowski.
+- "Upgrading your standard classification pipeline with a simple RG trick using sklearn+pyRiemann" by Louis Korczowski.
-- "Benchmarking BCI pipelines across dataset: the MOABB approach" by Sylvain Chevallier.
+- "Evaluating BCI pipelines across datasets: the Mother of All BCI Benchmarks" by Sylvain Chevallier.
 - "Using Riemannian Geometry for realtime ERP speller and Timeflux" by Pierre Clisson.

 ### Part III: Discussion on future challenges (10min)